 Once children have completed an initial year at Mimi’s House they are matched with a trained and screened mentor.
 Mentors work with our children to further develop resilience, reinforce lessons learnt the previous year and build a safe and consistent relationship with an appropriate trustworthy adult.

 Our family liaison develops positive relationships with the families of children who attend the program offering support and mentoring.
-Families are offered assistance and referred to relevant government support agencies when suitable.
+Families are offered assistance and referred to relevant support agencies when suitable.

 200 children reached